 In an article for Singapore publication Mothership, Yeo, who took on the role in February last year, became the Sports Hub’s fourth Chief Executive (permanent or acting) since 2015.

-The role was first filled by Frenchman Philippe Collin-Delavaud, who led the Sports Hub for four years (March 2011 to December 2015), handed over to Manu Sawhney in 2015.
+The role was first filled by Frenchman Philippe Collin-Delavaud, who led the Sports Hub for four years (March 2011 to December 2015), and then taken on by Manu Sawhney in 2015.

 Sawhney's 19-month tenure saw complaints about his management style and decisions, as well as a spate of resignations from the Sports Hub's senior management and staff.

-Former national swimmer Oon Jin Teik became acting Chief Executive from May to December 2017, then resigned after being the permanent incumbent a year later alongside a couple of other senior executives, reportedly over disagreements with the Sports Hub's board over the business direction the company was taking.
+Former national swimmer Oon Jin Teik, who had been the Sports Hub's Chief Operating Officer from May 2014 to May 2017, became acting Chief Executive from May to December 2017 (initially in a dual role), then resigned after being the permanent incumbent in April 2019 along with a couple of other senior executives, reportedly over disagreements with the Sports Hub's board over the business direction the company was taking.